JBelthoff/JBelthoff/README.md

-# I'm John Belthoff
+# 👋 I'm John Belthoff

 🎧 **Audio Engineer** • 💻 **Full-Stack Web Developer** • 🎸 **Musician**

-I build applications that blend creativity with technology - from digital I Ching oracles to advanced poker hand evaluators.
+I build experiences at the intersection of **sound, code, and creativity** — from digital I Ching oracles and modern .NET web applications to audio systems for broadcast and live production.

 ---

-### 👋 About Me
+### 🧭 About Me

-I’m a full-stack engineer and audio professional who designs, develops, and deploys web applications using modern .NET technologies.
-My work bridges software and infrastructure - from crafting Razor-based web interfaces and data-driven backends to automating containerized deployments across Linux and Windows environments.
-I build solutions that emphasize performance, reliability, and clarity, backed by hands-on experience in systems engineering, DevOps, and creative technology.
+With decades of experience spanning professional **audio engineering**, **C#/.NET web development**, and **music production**, I thrive on solving technical challenges that demand both logic and artistry.

+I’ve engineered for national television, built cloud-based web apps, and created platforms that merge ancient philosophy with modern technology — all unified by a single principle: **clarity through precision**.

+---
+### 🚀 Current Focus

+- **[I Ching Rocks](https://iching.rocks)** — Building an AI-driven I Ching Oracle and learning hub with a forthcoming membership area for personalized readings.
+- **[Poker Hand Evaluator](https://poker-calculator.johnbelthoff.com)** — A high-performance .NET 8 hand evaluator using optimized algorithms and Dapper for speed.
+- **Studio & Broadcast Audio** — Supporting live event mixing, routing, and system design with Calrec, Yamaha QL/Rivage, Dante networking, and Shure/Sennheiser wireless systems.

 ---

 ### 🧰 Tech Stack